About the C-Beam CNC Machine

 To complete the build of this CNC machine, only simple tools are needed, Allen keys, Screw drivers, and Pliers.

-By default the full kit doesn't come with a router.
+By default the full kit comes with a router mount.

 There is two options the first is a DeWalt D26200 as seen in the pictures.
 This is a 900W Input (620W Output), 16000-27000rpm manual speed compact router, with a 1/4” Collet.
 Please note we only supply the 240V 3 Pin UK Plug Version.